yonkov/nasio-blocks/readme.txt

 * Responsive design that stacks tabs vertically on mobile
 * Easy content management through the Block Editor interface

-= Template Library
+= Template Library =

-List of Block patterns created with the Block Editor and using the above custom Gutenberg blocks.
+List of Block patterns (ready to use demo content) created with the Block Editor.

 == Installation ==
 1. Take the easy route and install through the WordPress plugin installer or download the .zip file and upload the unzipped folder to the `/wp-content/plugins/` directory